JimLynchCodes/Titanium-Lambda/README.md

 The Stars Wars endpoint could be switched out for any asynchronous api (series / combination of api calls).
 This is a great example of how to make clean, thoroughly testsed Nodejs microserverices that are performant, efficient, and _actually_ do scale to any amount of traffic all on their own.
 This project is a specific start wars implementation of a more generic entrprise nodejs lambda architecture with automated tests, and integration with AWS devops services.

 ## Why?
-For me, this project was the result of me sitting down and saying, "if I was THE serverless guy for a company, and I needed to create a process for how we should build solid, thoroughly tested and dependable lambda services, how would I do it?".
+This project was the result of Jim sitting down and saying, "if I was THE serverless guy for a company, and I needed to create a process for how we should build solid, thoroughly tested and dependable lambda services, how would I do it?".
 I've used popular CI platforms like Team City, Jenkins, or Travis, but I've found going all-out AWS leads to a nice and simple integration between your CI pipeline and the actual deployed lambda environment(s).
 Whenenver I need to start a new type of automated test I'll often come back here, copy/paste a simple test file, and go from there.

 ## More Reasons Why Serverless is Awsome
 I do a lot of front-end javascript development, and honestly I find aws lambda nodejs to be way more fun and interesting.
 I love how serverless is so small and focused, and I think it just makes it that much easier to have 100% code coverage (not to mention you don't have all that view markup to worry about).
 I love that in serverless development you are quantitatively rewarded for making your code more efficient since you can measure the execution time and max memory used, comparing the numbers over time to find which version of the code works best.